The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Autumn

-Preparation and elimination are the traits of this season - this is the time to tone the lungs as a preventative for winter allergens, and the hindgut which is not only the horse's body's central heating system but also produces the vital nutrient metabolites to help the horse thrive through winter.
+Preparation and elimination are the traits of this season.
+This is the time to tone the lungs as a preventative for winter allergens, as well as the hindgut which is not only the horse's body's central heating system, but also produces the vital nutrient metabolites to help the horse thrive through winter.

 • As the days grow shorter and temperatures drop, the nutritional value of our grazing plummets.
 Time to consider replenishing the diminishing forage vit.E and EFA levels.

-• Beware autumnal falling leaves and acorns as they can represent a toxic risk.
+• Beware autumn falling leaves and acorns as they can represent a toxic risk.

 • Time to check turnout in readiness for winter, and have hay supplies in place.